Studsministern/1DT305-Applied-IoT-Project/README.md

-# 1DT305-Applied-IoT-Project
+# Indoor plant monitoring with a RP2

 ## Introduction

 My name is Eric Weidow and I am an Electrical Engineering student at LTH in Lund, Sweden.
 As I wanted more practical experience with electronics and programming, I signed up for a summer course in Applied IoT a Linnaeus University (student credentials: ew223me), Sweden, and this project is part of that course.

 The project is made up of a Raspberry Pi Pico WH (henceforth called **RP2**) with two sensors to measure air temperature, air humidity, and the soil moisture for an indoor plant.
-The data is sent via Wi-Fi to a backend, where the data is stored.
-A dashboard is then used to display the stored data to the user.
+The data is sent via Wi-Fi to [AdafruitIO](https://io.adafruit.com/) using the MQTT protocol.
+The data is stored to my Adafruit account and displayed using a dashboard.

-> TODO: Write storage solution and vizualisation solution.

 The goal of this project is being able to visualize and predict the soil humidity for an indoor plant, and notify the user when the plant should be watered.
 As both air temperature and air humidity is measured, the goal is that the prediction of when the plant needs to be watered can be improved based on this data.
 I will use this IoT device as a way for reminding me when to water my plants, as I have always been bad at taking care of them.
 Additionally, it will give me a great amount of experience with:

-- Microcontrollers
-- Sensors
-- Communication between microcontrollers and sensors
 - IoT concepts and principles
-- Network protocols
-- Cloud storage solutions
+- Microcontrollers and sensors
+- Connecting to WiFi using code
+- The MQTT protocol
-- Creating dashboards
+- Creating automatic reconnection to WiFi and MQTT brokers
 - _...and much more!_

 In total, it should take about 3-4 hours to complete the project if this tutorial is followed.